-Element Description Refresh Disconnect Reconnect Logoff Manage Security Question-This option is available when you enable SSPR at the server end.
+Element Description Bluetooth icon Displays the connection status of Bluetooth devices.
+VMware Clicking the VMware icon displays the active Blast sessions and Horizon PCoIP sessions list.
+You can directly view the current sessions and connect to your preferred virtual desktop.
+Citrix PNA menu Click this icon to use the following options: Refresh Disconnect Reconnect Logoff Manage Security Question-This option is available when you enable SSPR at the server end.
 NOTE: The PNA menu button is displayed only after you log in to the Citrix broker.
 Smart card self service Click this icon to open the smart card self-service window.
 You can use this window to view the smart card details, change the PIN, and unlock the PIN.
 This icon is displayed when you connect a smart card reader to the ThinOS client.
-PCoIP COIP Click this icon to view the active PCoIP sessions.
-This icon is applicable only for PCoIP-enabled clients.
-You can select a session from the menu, and enable or disable the following PCoIP options in real-time: Relative Mouse Audio/Video synchronization
+Download manager Displays the downloaded firmware and packages details.